phudson/runpod-llm-manager/README.md

 > Replace `/path/to/runpod-llm-manager/` with the actual path to your script.
 > Ensure your user has permission to run Python without `sudo`.

-These entries help enforce cost control and ensure pods never exceed their intended runtime.
+> These cron jobs work with the existing code and provide automated lifecycle management.

-## 🔧 Configuration
+## � Configuration

 Create `pod_config.json` with comprehensive settings: